pilight/pilight/docs/source/protocols/433.92/switch/techlico.rst

 .. rubric:: Known Limitations

-As the device will not report its state, and the same Button on the original remote control toggles the state of the device, the GUI may show the wrong status of the device.
+As the device will not report its state, and the same button on the original remote control toggles the state of the device, the GUI may not always show the current state of the device.